The Dominance and Monopolies Review: Austria

-With the Austrian Cartel and Competition Law Amendment Act 2017 implementing the EU Damages Directive,60 the Austrian private enforcement regime changed significantly.
-The provisions on the compensation of harm caused by infringements of the antitrust law (Section 37a to 37m KartG) entered into force retroactively as of 27 December 2016 (apart from the provision in Section 37m concerning the imposition of fines).
+With the Austrian Cartel and Competition Law Amendment Act 2017 implementing the EU Damages Directive,67 the Austrian private enforcement regime changed significantly.
+The provisions on the compensation of harm caused by infringements of the antitrust law (Section 37a to 37m of the KartG) entered into force retroactively as of 27 December 2016 (apart from the provision in Section 37m concerning the imposition of fines).
 Thus, the substantive provisions apply to harm incurred after 26 December 2016; for all damages arising before this date, the old regime has to be applied.

 ii Collective actions

 Austrian law does not provide for class actions as found in Anglo-American legal systems (neither on an opt-in nor an opt-out basis).
-Recently, Austrian-style 'class actions' have been brought before courts mainly by the Association for Consumer Protection (VKI) through individual consumers assigning their claims to the VKI, which then tries to combine these claims in a single court proceeding.61 However, courts have differed in their treatment by either treating them as separate single proceedings, by joinder of claimants, or by having one 'test proceeding' (while staying the other proceedings) that then serves a similar function to a 'precedent' for the other claims.62
+Recently, Austrian-style 'class actions' have been brought before courts mainly by the Association for Consumer Protection (VKI) through individual consumers assigning their claims to the VKI, which then tries to combine these claims in a single court proceeding.68 However, courts have differed in their treatment by either treating them as separate single proceedings, by joinder of claimants, or by having one 'test proceeding' (while staying the other proceedings) that then serves a similar function to a 'precedent' for the other claims.69

 iii Calculating damages

-Under Austrian law, antitrust damages are limited to the actual loss suffered, which also includes lost profits plus statutory default interest63 calculated from the date when the harm occurred.
+Under Austrian law, antitrust damages are limited to the actual loss suffered, which also includes lost profits plus statutory default interest70 calculated from the date the harm occurred.
 Thus, Austrian law does not allow claims for punitive or treble damages and does not take into account possible fines imposed by competition authorities.

-Further, Austrian law allows the courts to estimate the quantum of the damages if the liability has already been established and the injured party was able to establish that it has suffered damages owing to an antitrust infringement (i.e., the injured party has to prove the 'first euro' of its damages).65
+Further, Austrian law allows the courts to estimate the quantum of the damages if the liability has already been established and the injured party was able to establish that it has suffered damages owing to an antitrust infringement (i.e., the injured party has to prove the 'first euro' of its damages).72

 iv Interplay between government investigations and private litigation

-Section 37i, Paragraph 2 KartG stipulates that decisions of the cartel court, the European Commission or the national competition authorities of other EU Member States establishing an infringement have a binding effect for the Austrian civil courts as regards illegality and culpability.
+Section 37i, Paragraph 2 of the KartG stipulates that decisions of the cartel court, the European Commission or the national competition authorities of other EU Member States establishing an infringement have a binding effect for the Austrian civil courts as regards illegality and culpability.
 Therefore, in a follow-on scenario, claimants 'only' have to establish the damage incurred and a causal link between the infringement and such damage.

 However, based on the limited activity of the FCA in dominance cases in the past, we do not consider it very likely that the FCA will suddenly change its approach towards being more active in this area in the near future.
 Rather, we would expect that the public enforcement focus will remain on agreements and concerted practices restricting competition (in particular, vertical agreements) and merger control.
-Therefore, enforcement activity in the field of dominance to a large extent will depend on private parties pursuing their claims directly (on a stand-alone basis and not as a follow-on action).
+Therefore, enforcement activity in the field of dominance will, to a large extent, depend on private parties pursuing their claims directly (on a stand-alone basis and not as a follow-on action).

 1 Bernt Elsner and Dieter Zandler are partners and Vanessa Horaceck is an associate at CMS Reich-Rohrwig Hainz Rechtsanwälte GmbH.